 The University's trademarks are intended to present a positive image of GW and may not be altered in any way.
 GW has registered the trademarks that are shown on the Approved Logo Sheet (PDF) with the United States Patent and Trademarks Office.
-GW requires all individuals, groups, departments and organizations to submit their artwork for approval before using the trademarks for merchandise.
+GW requires all individuals, groups, departments and organizations to submit their artwork for approval to the GW Licensing and Trademarks Program before using the trademarks for merchandise.